Intersubjectivity and value reproducibility of outcomes of quantum measurements: Introduction -- Conventional view

-According to the above analysis, the measurement outcome is often considered to be created, rather then reproduced, by the act of measurement \cite{Jor32}.
-Quantum Bayesian interpretation emphasizes its personal nature as one of the fundamental tenets \cite{Fuc17}.
-However, if we consider the process of measurement from a more general perspective, in which only the probability reproducibility condition is required, we confront a puzzling problem.
+According to the above analysis, the measurement outcome is often considered to be created, rather than reproduced, by the act of measurement \cite{Jor32}.
+Quantum Bayesian interpretation emphasizes its personal nature as one of the fundamental tenets \cite[Abstract]{Fuc17}: \begin{quote} Along the way, we lay out three tenets of QBism in some detail: [\ldots] 3) Quantum measurement outcomes just are personal experiences for the agent gambling upon them. \end{quote}

+However, if we consider the process of measurement from a more general perspective abandoning the repeatability hypothesis, in which only the probability reproducibility condition is required, we confront a puzzling problem.

-\ssection{Uniqueness of measurement outcomes} Suppose that two remote observers, I and II, simultaneously measure the same observable.
+Suppose that two remote observers, I and II, simultaneously measure the same observable.
 Then, we can ask whether quantum mechanics predicts that they always obtain the same outcome, or quantum mechanics predicts only that their probability distributions are the same but the outcomes are uncorrelated.
-In the following we shall show that quantum mechanics predicts that only the first case occurs, in contrast to a common interpretation of the theorems due to Kochen-Specker and Bell.
+In the following we shall show that quantum mechanics predicts that only the first case occurs, in contrast to a common interpretation of the theorems due to Kochen-Specker \cite{KS67} and Bell \cite{Bel64}.